apache/nuttx/configs/sama5d4-ek/README.txt

       the description below and the section above entitled "Creating and Using DRAMBOOT" for more information
     elf:  Demonstrates execution of ELF file from a file system.
+    ipv6: This is another version of the NuttShell configuration.
+It is very similar to the nsh configuration except that it has IPv6 enabled and IPv4 disabled.
     knsh: An NSH configuration used to test the SAMA5D kernel build configuration.
 Uses a tiny NSH configuration that runs at start time from a mounted file system.